devansh204/gmail-account-switch/README.md

 # google-account-switch

-A simple chrome extension which helps you switch between your multiple google accounts at just the press of a button.
+A simple chrome extension using which you can switch between your google accounts easily.